kWAYTV/qr-code-generator/README.md

 ```
 pip install -r requirements.txt
 ```
+2. Edit the URL for the QR & the file name.
-2. 🚀 Run the script:
+3. 🚀 Run the script:
 ```
 python main.py
 ```